-Here are the best things to do in Christchurch throughout January:
+Here are all the best things to do in Christchurch throughout March.

 The Arts Centre Mākete (Market)